jpier2012/mister_fitness/README.md

-# BeautifulBillboard
+# MisterFitness

-Welcome to the Mister Fitness!
+Welcome to the Mister Fitness app!
 This is my second project as a Flatiron school student.

 # Installation